Alex-Schlee1/SalaryTrendsMachineLearning/README.md

  ### Credits:
-A big thank you goes to [KenJee](https://www.youtube.com/channel/UCiT9RITQ9PW6BhXK0y2jaeg), [Codebasics](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ), [Krish Naik](https://www.youtube.com/user/krishnaik06), [Keith Galli](https://www.youtube.com/channel/UCq6XkhO5SZ66N04IcPbqNcw)  and to the whole [Edureka Team](https://www.youtube.com/user/edurekaIN) who put a lot of effort to teach people Data Science,Machine Learning, Statistics and a lot of other related topics for free.
+A big thank you goes to [KenJee](https://www.youtube.com/channel/UCiT9RITQ9PW6BhXK0y2jaeg), [Codebasics](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ), [Krish Naik](https://www.youtube.com/user/krishnaik06), [Keith Galli](https://www.youtube.com/channel/UCq6XkhO5SZ66N04IcPbqNcw)  and to the whole [Edureka Team](https://www.youtube.com/user/edurekaIN) who put a lot of effort to teach people Data Science, Machine Learning, Statistics and a lot of other related topics for free.

 ### Project Goal and procedure:
 * Goal: Get insights about the job market for Machine Learning Engineers in England
-* Scraped job information from Indeed.com using Python and Selenium
+* Scraped job information from [Indeed.com] (https://de.indeed.com/) using Python and Selenium
 * Saved results in a csv file and manipulated and worked with the data using the pandas package
 * visualization of data using seaborn and matplotlib packages